 - give sustainable gifts like special reusable shopping bags, beauty bars, reusable coffee cups, honeywrap reusable beeswax food wraps, etc. Check out our full selection of gifts.

 - make something from the heart, there's lots of ideas on the internet.
 Here's some ideas using beeswax.

 - dedicate a donation to a cause close to the heart of the person you are giving to.

 I cringe at the amount of wrapping paper that is used once and then thrown out at Christmas.
-This year I came across a much better option and everyone that has received a gift wrapped this way has loved it!
+Last year I came across a much better option and everyone that has received a gift wrapped this way has loved it!
 Every time I go past a second hand shop I buy some scarfs and use them for wrapping gifts.
 It's a Japanese form of gift wrapping - furoshiki.
 You can just search on Tube You for furoshiki and the item you are wrapping and get some great ideas.
 There is no paper and no sellotape used and the greatest thing is the recipient can reuse it for a gift that they give!
 I love it!
 Here are just a few of the gifts I've given wrapped in scarfs and my basket of scarfs all ready to go.
 By the way you can use any material and ribbons you like.
 The world is your oyster!
-I'm about to go back to the second had shop and see what they have in Christmasy colours!